squid-cache/squid-cache.github.io/Translations.rst

 Install that package and update your squid.conf settings as above.
 Noting that the error page files are now installed under '''/usr/share/squid-langpack'''

 == Troubleshooting ==
+=== WARNING: Error Pages Missing Language: ===

+This just means that your installed Squid does not have the named language code in its installed error page templates.
+Check the latest [[http://www.squid-cache.org/Versions/langpack/|language package]] to see if its been made available since your version was released.

+If its is not available please consider contributing towards the translation.
+Details are at the top of this page.

 === Now I keep getting: "Unable to load default error language files.
 Reset to backups." ===

 The language code you have entered in squid.conf for SquidConf:error_default_language does not match any of the currently installed error page translations.